 When you form a partnership and begin working alongside other owners, it is important to remember that you will be giving up some autonomy.
 This can often be hard for contractors who are used to working alone and being in complete control of every aspect of their business.
 Some of that independence gets sacrificed in order to create a bigger and better company with someone else.

 Partner With a Good CPA to Keep Your Partnership from Sinking!

 With the right partnership agreement in place, you can successfully navigate working in tandem with other owners to grow a great business that benefits everyone involved.

 CRS CPA understands the tensions and complexities involved with forming partnerships.
 We’ve been guiding contractors and other small business owners through the process for 40+ years now!

-When you’re ready to explore the pros and cons of setting your business up as a partnership, schedule a call with one of our experts!
+When you’re ready to explore the pros and cons of setting your business up as a partnership, give us a call at (731) 668-4482 or schedule a call with one of our experts!
 We’ll be the partner you’ll definitely be glad to have on your side.